Fibbles/ItemAutocomplete/README.md

+(This is a fork of Darkfinken's excellent addon.
+I've updated it for Wrath Classic as he no longer seems to be working on the project.)

 # ItemAutocomplete

 This is an autocomplete addon for item links in WoW Classic.
 It integrates with your chat and is triggered with a single character (default <kbd>[</kbd>), making every single item in the game available with a few key strokes.